-Great strategies determine who lives and who dies.
-Organizations that evolve and modernize their strategic processes not only survive and outlive their competitors but also thrive and dominate markets.
-Great strategies go beyond strategic planning and focus on execution and making the right adjustments.
+Great strategies separate those who thrive from those who barely survive.
+In a recession, that gap widens.
+Organizations that evolve and modernize their strategic processes dominate markets, innovate and disrupt industries.
+Great strategies go beyond strategic planning and focus on execution while making the right adjustments.

 To make strategic management tangible, it's helpful to apply a structured strategic management process.
 This process describes the steps, in order, that an organization should perform to figure out where they want to get to, how they're going to get there, and whether or not they're succeeding.